ecohealthalliance/repeldata/README.md

 # REPEL Data

 Noam Ross, Emma Mendelsohn, Rob Young

 ---

-### Overview
+## Overview

 This package serves as a client interface for accessing the REPEL project database from R. It is currently EHA-only, but may become a public package for database access.

-The database schema and description of sources can be viewed [here](https://github.com/ecohealthalliance/repel-docs/blob/master/database-schema.md).
-Field descriptions can be viewed as a tibble with `repeldata::repel_schema()`.
+The REPEL database contains data curated from multiple sources of animal disease occurrence and covariates of disease spread (e.g., trade, animal movement).
+The database is regularly updated as new data becomes available.
+Here, we provide installation and usage instructions, followed by an overview of the tables in the database.

-### Install
+## Install and download

+Install package from GitHub.
+Download the data locally, and then launch the database connection from RStudio

 ```
 remotes::install_github("ecohealthalliance/repeldata")
 ```

-### Database access

-Download the data locally, and then launch the database connection from RStudio

 ```
 library(repeldata)
 library(dplyr)

 repel_local_download() # takes several minutes
 repel_local_pane()
 ```